geochrim/Law-Mud/README.md

     LawMud.start

-And that's what the entire "lawmud" executable would look like - assuming it had all the other files organized in sub folders.
+And that's what the entire "law_mud" executable would look like - assuming it had all the other files organized in sub folders.
 I forgot the mention the "#!" or "Hash Bang" at the top is a unix trick to turn a program file into an executable.
 Once you do that and "chmod +x" the file you can execute it like